 Upon successful completion of this section of the module, students will be able to:

-Define the topics of pedestrian and evacuation dynamics.
+Define the topics of pedestrian and evacuation dynamics and describe how different approaches can be used for specific design scenarios.

-Name emergent properties of crowd behaviour.
+Outline the main emergent properties of crowd behaviour, and their current usage for validation of microscopic models.

-Employ the hydraulic model of evacuation to calculate total evacuation times for arbitrary building geometries.
+Employ the hydraulic model of evacuation to calculate total evacuation times for simple building geometries.

 Outline the main theories of human behaviour in evacuations, and apply these theories to descriptions of real events in order to identify evidence that can be used to support these theories.

-Recall the different algorithms used for pedestrian dynamics simulation models, and compare these based on their advantages and disadvantages for different applications.
+Recall and develop different algorithms used for pedestrian dynamics simulation models, and compare these based on their advantages and disadvantages for different applications.

-Evaluate the design of pedestrian dynamics and evacuation experiments, and differentiate experimental conditions from real world occurrences and extreme behaviours.
+Evaluate the design of pedestrian dynamics and evacuation experiments, and differentiate experimental conditions from real world occurrences, especially with respect to extreme scenarios.